 Few schools offer comprehensive English language tuition.
 Where classes do exist, subject material is frequently incorrect.
 Private English education is expensive and out of reach for low-income families, yet English fluency is a valuable skill in Ecuador’s job market.
 MPI Ecuador meets the huge demand for high-quality, affordable English language instruction from native-speaking teachers.

 Ecuador’s stunting rate is similar to those of Sub-Saharan countries with critical food shortages.
 The problem in this area is not a lack of food, but the consumption of nutritionally insufficient food.
 Children's Cooking and Nutrition teaches students to meet the basic nutritional requirements of their bodies.
+Similarly, weekly Children's exercise hours provide kids with structured methods to release energy and stay active in a time when video and computer games tend to take preference.
 Workshops enable children to recognize healthy food and make positive choices.

 Multiple studies have shown that children and adults who read do better in school or work.
 Reading reduces stress, increases focus, and improves analytical thinking, vocabulary, memory and writing skills.
 Manna Project's library is the first of its kind in the Chillos Valley and has a full range of books, games, puzzles and other intellectually stimulating activities for all ages.

-The Teacher Empowerment and Advancement of Children's English Sangolqui (TEACHES) Project was developed as a resource for aspiring and current Ecuadorian teachers struggling to understand their curriculum.
-TEACHES equips participants to succeed in the classroom through preparation for the B2 certification.
+The Teacher Empowerment and Advancement of Children's English Sangolqui (TEACHES) Project was developed as a resource for aspiring and current Ecuadorian teachers.
+TEACHES equips participants to succeed in the classroom and in their English language skills through preparation for the FCE B2 certification.
 Passing the B2 exam is required to teach English in public institutions in Ecuador.

 MPI works with two public schools in Chillos Valley which lack access to needed educational resources.
 MPI's partnership with the schools focuses on health and nutrition education, English communication, and youth development.
 This relatonship extends to MPI's community center where these students can access a safe place to complete homework, hang out with friends, and have access to mentorship programs.
-MPI's current public school partners include Unidad Educativa Dr. Telmo Hidalgo Diaz and Unidad Educativa JM Jijon Caamaño Y Flores.
+MPI's current public school partners include Unidad Educativa Abelardo Flores and Unidad Educativa JM Jijon Caamaño Y Flores.

 Ecuador Country Director